 “From our standpoint, we’re just trying to make us better and worry about us,” Clippers’ coach Doc Rivers said.
 “I think a lot of teams make mistake when they are trying to match up to the Warriors more than just play.
 I don’t think anyone’s going to beat the Warriors playing the way the Warriors play and I think the way you do it is build your team the best way you think you can build your team.”

-Say what you want about Rivers’ assertion that teams shouldn’t try to play in the same fashion as the greatest team of all-time, but the larger point he and other executives made this summer was: there’s no time to delay making your team better.
+Say what you want about Rivers’ assertion that teams shouldn’t try to play in the same fashion as the greatest team of all-time, but the larger point he and other executives made this summer, was that here’s no time to delay making your team better.
 Coaches are on too short of a leash, executives have to log playoff teams on their resumes and owners have to make money.
 Upward momentum is important and vital to the state of a franchise.

-“It’s an arms race,” Nuggets’ coach Michael Malone said.
+“It’s an arms race,” Nuggets’ coach Michael Malone exclaimed outside Denver’s locker room at Cox Pavilion.
 “Everybody’s getting better and the fact that everybody comes West, you can’t hide from it, you can’t run from it.
 You have to embrace that and every night is going to be a hell of a challenge.”

 Enter Paul Millsap.
 The Nuggets’ marquee free-agent signing this summer and Denver’s answer to Butler, Paul, George (and Ringo) and the rest of the Western Conference gauntlet.